microsoft/winget-cli-restsource/Tools/PowershellModule/doc/new-winget-rest-source-azure.md

 ## Get manifests from the REST source

-The Windows Package Manager REST source provides a location for hosting your Application Manifests.
-The `Microsoft.WinGet.Source` PowerShell module provides the [Get-WinGetManifest](PowerShell/Get-WinGetManifest.md) cmdlet that will use ManifestGET against a specified Windows Package Manager REST source to fetch all applications or a specific application by Package Identifier.
+The Windows Package Manager REST source provides a location for hosting your Package Manifests.
+The `Microsoft.WinGet.Source` PowerShell module provides the [Get-WinGetManifest](PowerShell/Get-WinGetManifest.md) cmdlet that will use ManifestGET against a specified Windows Package Manager REST source to fetch all packages or a specific package by Package Identifier.

 Alternatively, the `Get-WinGetManifest` PowerShell cmdlet supports targeting a specific `*.json` file or `*.yaml` files as well as targeting an existing Windows Package Manager REST source.
 For more information on how to use this cmdlet, use the `Get-Help Get-WinGetManifest -Full` or visit the [Get-WinGetManifest article in the PowerShell docs](PowerShell/Get-WinGetManifest.md).

 The PowerShell Module must be re-imported each time the PowerShell window is closed.
-To get an Application Manifest open the Administrative PowerShell Window and run the following:
+To get a Package Manifest open the Administrative PowerShell Window and run the following:

 ```PowerShell
 PS C:\> Get-WinGetManifest -FunctionName "contoso" -ManifestIdentifier "Windows.PowerToys"